The Patty Duke Show: Reception

 Already a budding star in her own right, Duke was further thrust into the public consciousness through the show.
 As the series went on, her star power from the series allowed her to enter popular music, appearing on two episodes of Shindig! in 1965 to release a Top Ten single, "Don't Just Stand There," in one of her two appearances on the series.

 PopMatters wrote that although the show's episodes are occasionally very predictable, "it's all in good fun".

 Ratings

-William Shallert later stated that, in the third season, the series ratings plummeted after being pitted against Lost in Space.
+William Schallert later stated that, in the third season, the series ratings plummeted after being pitted against Lost in Space.

 Syndication and home video

 Repeats of The Patty Duke Show entered local markets as early as September 1966, days after exiting ABC prime time.
 It remained a mainstay of daytime independent station programming well into the 1970s.
 A new generation of viewers was introduced to the series by Nick at Nite cable, broadcasting a lengthy five-year prime time run from September 19, 1988, to August 30, 1993.
 On June 30, 1995, Nick at Nite showed one episode of the series during their 10th anniversary celebration.
 In 2005, both Nick at Nite and TV Land aired another episode of the series in honor of Nick at Nite's 20th anniversary.

 In 2008, This TV began airing The Patty Duke Show as part of an early morning classic TV block.
 Prior to this, the show had not appeared in national syndication since Nick at Nite dropped it from its lineup in 1993.
 As of 2019, episodes aired on Saturday and Sunday.

 Reruns of The Patty Duke Show were seen on Antenna TV from 2013 until 2015 as part of that channel's regular programming schedule.
 From November 4, 2013, to April 6, 2014, The Patty Duke Show aired back-to-back episodes every day from 1:00–2:00pm ET; from April 7, 2014, to August 29, 2014, The Patty Duke Show aired back-to-back episodes weekday afternoons from 2:00–3:00pm ET; from September 1, 2014, to April 3, 2015, the show aired back-to-back episodes weekday mornings from 6:00–7:00am ET; from April 6, 2015, to September 11, 2015, it aired back-to-back episodes Monday-Friday from 9:00–10:00am ET.
 From January 4, 2016, to September 2, 2016, the series aired weekday mornings at 6:00am–6:30am on MeTV.

 The show can currently be seen on Circle.